informaticaucm-TPI/2425-Lemmings/enunciados/practica1/implementationGuidelines.md

-# Práctica 1 - Lemmings: Guía de implementación
+# Assignment 1 - Lemmings: Implementation Guidelines

-The purpose of this document is to help you implement Assignment 1.
-You are not obliged to use it.
+The purpose of these guidelines is to help you implement Assignment 1.
+You are not obliged to use them.

 ## Structure